 Allen’s death has raised questions about the measures journalists, particularly freelancers, take in securing their own safety in conflict zones.
 South Sudan’s fighting is complex with shifting frontlines and guerilla warfare conducted in remote areas, often by soldiers with limited formal training.
 Even journalists with extensive experience in the country find the conflict hard to navigate, rarely covering the war from the frontlines.

+A former soldier in the Ugandan army, who has had American military training and is based in South Sudan, said that in this conflict when someone sees the enemy they “just react and return fire from the direction of where the gunshots were coming”.
+Less emphasis is placed on clearly identifying targets.
 There’s also a disconnect between South Sudan’s security sector and the press.
 While it’s assumed soldiers would know that someone holding a camera isn’t the enemy, some of South Sudan’s soldiers have been isolated in the bush for years during decades of war and they haven’t come in contact with journalists, said Laura Bain, team leader for Journalists for Human Rights, a Canadian media development organization operating in South Sudan.

 “When a soldier sees a camera in the field the first thing they might think is that it’s somebody who has been sent to spy on them and gather imagery of their position, they wouldn’t necessarily think that it’s a journalist, a neutral person just doing their job,” said Bain.

-For the moment, however, press freedom groups still consider South Sudan to be one of the harshest places in the world for journalists.
+She saw the disparity clearly during South Sudan’s first ever security sector training event held in March by Journalists for Human Rights and South Sudan’s Media Authority, a regulatory body created by the government.
+The event brought together 180 members of the country’s security forces to explain the role of journalists, particularly in post-conflict situations.
+While it will take time to change perceptions, the event was a first step in getting the country’s high-level generals to promise to cooperate with the media, said Bain.For the moment, however, press freedom groups still consider South Sudan to be one of the harshest places in the world for journalists.
 In 2018, the World’s Press Freedom Index ranked it 144 of 180 countries, according to Reporters Without Borders.
 At least 20 foreign journalists have been denied entry or kicked out in recent years and nine journalists have been killed since the war erupted in 2013.
 The Committee to Protect Journalists has confirmed that in at least six of those cases, including Allen’s, the journalists were killed either while working or in connection with their work.